 Retail store of social enterprises can apply for the Scheme through Social Enterprise Business Centre (SEBC) of the Council.
 Two e-briefing sessions will be organized to help applicants understand the programme details.
 Details of application and briefing sessions are as follows.2020-03-16

 The idea of social procurement has not been popularized in Hong Kong yet.
 Usually, only large enterprises have such relevant procurement policies.
-In order to improve the public’s understanding of social procurement, we have published “Social Procurement News” quarterly to provide tips and primary direction on social procurement.
+In order to improve the public’s understanding of social procurement, we have published “Responsible Procurement News” quarterly to provide tips and primary direction on social procurement.
 The news can help enterprises to put social procurement into practice.2019-12-09